abraunegg/onedrive/README.md

 ```
 git clone https://github.com/abraunegg/onedrive.git
 cd onedrive
+./configure
 make
 sudo make install
 ```

 ### Build options ###

-By passing `NOTIFICATIONS=1` to the `make` call, notifications via libnotify are enabled.
-Necessary libraries are `gmodule-2.0`, `glib-2.0`, and `notify`.
-If these libraries are named differently on the build system, the make variable `DFLAGSNOTIFICATIONS` can be adjusted.
+Notifications can be enabled using the `configure` switch `--enable-notifications`.

+Systemd service files are installed in the appropriate directories on the system, as provided by `pkg-config systemd` settings.
+If the need for overriding the deduced path are necessary, the two options `--with-systemdsystemunitdir` (for the Systemd system unit location), and `--with-systemduserunitdir` (for the Systemd user unit location) can be specified.
+Passing in `no` to one of these options disabled service file installation.

 ### Building using a different compiler (for example [LDC](https://wiki.dlang.org/LDC)):
 #### Debian - i386 / i686
 ```
 git clone https://github.com/abraunegg/onedrive.git
 cd onedrive
+./configure
-make DC=/usr/bin/ldmd2
+make
 sudo make install
 ```